Middle Management Empowerment

 This is where coaching comes into the picture.
 Training provides the opportunity to transfer certain knowledge and skills in efficient, uniform quality, while coaching gives coachees the personalized support to build their own abilities.

-A mix of training and coaching (individual, group and team coaching) will most likely achieve a substantially higher yield (e.g. percentage of participants effectively applying the learnings from the training to their work environment) and impact (e.g. tangible business results attributable to the training) compared to training alone.
+A mix of training and coaching (individual, group and team coaching) will most likely achieve a substantially higher yield (e.g. percentage of participants effectively applying the learnings from the training and coaching to their work environment) and impact (e.g. tangible business results attributable to the training and coaching) compared to training alone.

 It will become complex: Operate Organization Development programs dynamically and iteratively